It’s that time of year.

 - You may have crazy ideas, but if you believe in them and stand up for them — you’ll never know until you try.
 As I said, the Pumpkin Spice Latte almost didn’t happen.
 But creator Peter Dukes believed the drink would be a winner.
 He stood behind it, pushed it to execs, worked on it, stood up for it, perfected it…and look where his little creation is now: pretty much the coffee giant’s most popular drink.
 Talked about all year, anticipated for months, lauded and celebrated.
 Trust your gut and believe in your crazy idea — it may be the one that transforms your business.

 - Explore how the concept of the LTO (limited-time offer) can work for you.
 Think about it: if the PSL was around throughout the year, would people really care about it?
-Would there be the same buzz around the drink if it was a perennial offering?
-If we’re being honest, the answer is probably no. The PSL is only available for a few short months, and Starbucks never gives much notice for its release date and never gives a true idea of how long PSL Season will last, only commenting with cryptic “while supplies last” messaging.
-But PSL-lovers fear the announcement that the Peppermint Latte and Eggnog Latte are coming soon, as it means the demise of the fall season and, similarly, the PSL.
-What could you offer to your clients and consumers on a limited-time basis that would excite and entice them?
-(However, don’t even get me started about the “secret” Starbucks menu and the possible availability of PSL-themed and -flavored beverages at other times of year… When you control the menu, you control the availability, so your LTO may not be all that L, if you get my drift.)
+Would the drink have the same buzz if it was a perennial offering?
+If we’re being honest, the answer is probably no. The PSL is only available for a few short months, and Starbucks never gives much notice for its release date nor gives a true idea of how long the PSL Season will last, only commenting with cryptic “while supplies last” messaging.
+But PSL lovers fear the announcement that the Peppermint Latte and Eggnog Latte are coming soon, as it means the demise of the fall season and, similarly, the PSL.
+What could you offer your clients and consumers on a limited-time basis that would excite and entice them?
+(However, don’t even get me started about the “secret” Starbucks menu and the possible availability of PSL-themed and -flavored beverages at other times of the year… When you control the menu, you control the availability, so your LTO may not be all that L if you get my drift.)

 - Find ways to riff on your success.
 Beginning in 2019, there are now “official” Starbucks PSL spin-offs available for purchase in grocery stores for fans to enjoy at home.
 Starbucks announced that, while customers eagerly await the arrival of the famed PSL in its cafes, U. S. grocery stores will begin carrying Starbucks® Pumpkin Spice Creamer, Starbucks® Pumpkin Spice Flavored Ground Coffee K-Cup® Pods, Starbucks® Pumpkin Spice Flavored Ground Coffee, Starbucks® Pumpkin Spice Latte K-Cup® Pods, Starbucks® VIA® Instant Pumpkin Spice Latte, and Starbucks®Pumpkin Spice Latte Ready-to-Drink.
 You get the picture, right?